 My fear of falling is in handstand, but to someone else this could be forearm stand, an arm balance, tree, crow or anything.

 Pattabhi Jois is famous for saying, “Practice, practice, practice and all is coming.”
-As the physical aspects of our practice begin to unearth the nooks and crannies of our personalities, learning to fall could be symbolic of other areas of our lives whether it’s pursuing love, trying a new activity, or changing careers it takes courage to first attempt, relax into uncertainty, and then have the patience to let the answer unfold.
+As the physical aspects of our practice begin to unearth the nooks and crannies of our personalities, learning to fall could be symbolic of other areas of our lives whether it’s pursuing love, trying a new activity, or changing careers.
+It takes courage to make an attempt, relax into uncertainty, and then have the patience to let the answer unfold.

 If we stay with fear it binds us to the what we already know.
 Fear smothers enthusiasm.
 It imposes tension, inflexibility, and stress.
 It’s an overall withdrawal of our best selves.

 If we’re ever going to grow the boundaries of our being we have to allow ourselves to detach from the established awareness we already have.
 In fact to get to our most advanced, elegant selves we should practice falling every day…

 6 thoughts on “Learning To Fall”